 Digital innovations are transforming the role of today’s finance department.
 Industries across the board are feeling the push to evolve with 85% of finance teams undergoing or planning a financial transformation.
-Modernization paves the way for finance departments to become better business partners and transcend their role from number crunchers to storytellers who build out a 360-degree view of their clients.
+Modernization paves the way for finance departments to become better business partners and transcend their role from data collectors to data analysts who build out a 360-degree view of their clients.

 Although some worry that the process is too expensive, refusing to go digital is an even costlier mistake, rising demands and exponential volumes of data mean that it’s now impossible for companies to scale without the assistance of technology.
 Nearly 70% of finance and accounting (F&A) leaders report manual processes as the biggest bottleneck in financial close and accounting operations.